senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 ### Modify

-1. Modify the `DOCKER_IMAGE_NAMES` in the local copy of [docker-air-gap-helper.sh](docker-air-gap-helper.sh) (e.g. `MY_DOCKER_AIR_GAP_HELPER`)
+1. Modify the `DOCKER_IMAGE_NAMES` list in the local copy of [docker-air-gap-helper.sh](docker-air-gap-helper.sh) (e.g. `MY_DOCKER_AIR_GAP_HELPER`)
-   to add or delete docker images to be pulled from DockerHub (docker.io).
+   to add or delete docker images to be pulled from DockerHub (docker.io) and packaged to be transferred to the private registry.

 ### Run